frankrojas6591/timeline/README.md

 # timeline
-A set of classes for managing different world historytimelines.
+A set of classes for managing different world historical timelines (list of events).

 What start as a minor project to record the events of the early Christian church has evolved into a generic timeline management services.
 The idea is not to provide a through or authoriative set of events but a synopsis of events.
 You can create your own timeline.txt file for import and graphing.